 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong we need you to tell us about it.
-This will help us to improve our standards.
+This will help us to improve our standards where appropriate.

 What will happen next?

-1. We will endeavour to write to you acknowledging your complaint within five working days of receiving it.
-We may ask you to clarify any details in writing, with supporting evidence where possible.
+1. We will endeavour to write to you acknowledging your complaint within three working days of receiving it, where possible.
+We may ask you to clarify any details in writing, with supporting evidence.

 1. We will investigate your complaint, examine the file and speak to members of staff concerned.